 It’s taught podcast style, not video, but also has written notes to follow.
 You can listen at your desk or download the mp3 files and PDF notes on the go.
 The only thing unavailable to you is the sample dialog and the review quiz for each class but you will still have so much information that you will be fine.

 On top of that, they also have free videos on YouTube and a Discord server where you can chat.

-If you choose to pay the membership fee (which is frankly a reasonable price, with the best deal being $97USD for a one year premium membership as of the time I am writing this post, October 2021), you have access to even more.
+If you choose to pay the membership fee, you have access to even more material.
 There are additional videos that further break down the concepts you’re learning, listening practice, writing practice, cultural notes, and so much more.

 You can also purchase textbooks and workbooks through their shop.
 I have not yet tried them but I have purchased e-book versions on Amazon of My First 500 Korean Words (you learn much more than 500) and My Daily Routine in Korean.
 My First 500 Korean Words is particularly helpful for me, because it’s a lot of useful vocabulary and sentences.
 I don’t really read through My Daily Routine in Korean the same way, I use it more as a reference, when I want to know how to talk about a particular part of my day.

 Please do yourself a favor and check out Talk to Me in Korean to get started!
 (Reminder – you will need to already know how to read Hangeul if you are not ready to pay for membership)

 Memrise is one of my absolute favourite ways to study vocabulary.
 It uses spaced repetition to help you remember what words mean.
 What’s spaced repetition?
 Basically it shows you new vocabulary and meanings multiple times, in different ways – for instance it will show the word in Korean and ask you to select the correct definition in English.
 Then it might show you the English word and ask you to choose the correct Korean vocabulary word.
 It will also play the audio and ask you to pick the correct spelling of the word/phrase, and will later ask you to spell the word out in Korean.